Key takeaways

 1. Investments can grow despite market fluctuations

-U.S. stock market volatility can be intimidating, and it often causes even stalwart buy-and-hold investors to second guess their strategy.
-However, while past performance is not a guarantee of future returns, history shows that the market has been able to recover from declines and still provide investors with a positive return on long-term investments.
+U.S. stock market volatility periodically causes even stalwart buy-and-hold investors to second guess their strategy.
+However, while past performance is not a guarantee of future returns, history shows that the market has always recovered from declines and provided patient investors with positive returns over time.
 In fact, over the past 35 years, the market has posted a positive annual return in nearly eight out of every 10 years.1

 2. Buy-and-hold keeps you in the game

 The hardest part about choosing when to be in or out of the market is that missing a few key days or weeks of a five- or 10-year cycle can have a significant influence on your returns.
 Historically, a large share of the stock market’s gains and losses occur in just a few days of any given year.
-Since the pattern of returns isn’t predictable from month to month, a consistent long-term investment can add to your bottom line.
+Since the pattern of returns isn’t predictable from month to month.
+As shown in this chart, even missing a handful of the best performance days over time can be costly.
+Instead, consistent, buy-and-hold approach can add to your bottom line.

 3. Potential to recoup losses faster